nevrome/cultrans.bronzeageburials.article2019/review/answer_to_review.md

 > Page 4, Column 2, Lines 43-56.
 I think it is worth computing partial mantel tests so that the correlation between burial type and construction can take into account geography.

 A good idea!
 Done.
-I split Table 2 to present the results, added them to the new version of Figure 6 and discussed them in the text.
+I split Table 2 to present the results, added them to the new version of Figure 6 and addressed them in the text.

 > Page 5, Column 1, Line 24.
 Perhaps worth making this a subsection?